 Students spend one semester in each of the universities participating in the Consortium in the sequence indicated (first UPM, then POLIMI and finally KTH).
-During the fourth semester students may complete the requirements for their degree doing project work in any country in the world.
+During the fourth semester students may complete the requirements for their degree doing project work in any European country.